divergencymcr/divergencymcr.github.io/current/artist/islam/index.md

 ---
 Afreena calls herself an artist only when she's got something to say.
 The rest of the time she produces stuff, researches stuff, performs in stuff, sits on boards and eats posh sandwiches.

-*Daughters of the Curry Revolution* is her first solo work, which has been developed through Divergency + Works Ahead…
+Her first solo work has been developed through Divergency and Works Ahead…

 #### *Daughters of the Curry Revolution*
 "When I was little, I used to hang out at my dad's restaurant most weekends, back when they used to stay open until 5am.
 After a hard day's toil running around pretending to be him, I would fall asleep to the CCTV, my body on the chest freezer and my head resting on a pile of tablecloths."